clarkk/cpp-proc/README.md

 # cpp-proc
 High performance (Linux) process status information tool.
 It reads the dynamic `/proc` filesystem directly in the same way as `ps`, but with much better performance (2-3 times faster).

 It can also be used with the built-in regex argument `-grep`.
-It will then work in the same way as if you pipe the output like `ps ... | grep ...` but again with much higher performance because the regex is performed directly on the result before output.
+It will then work in the same way as if you pipe the output like `ps ... | grep ...` but again with much higher performance because the regex is performed directly and internal on the result before output.

 The output information is separated by whitespaces and very easy to read and parse.